jchen1/threadpool/README.md

 threadpool
 ==========

 Basic threadpool implementation without a master thread to manage load.
-Tasks submitted to the threadpool must be of type std::function<void(void)>.
+Tasks submitted to the threadpool must have their arguments already bound, probably using `std::bind`.
 Tasks are added to a max-priority queue, with a default priority of 0.
 Threads are automatically created and destroyed to accomodate the load placed on the threadpool.
 This library uses C++11 features, so make sure to use a compiler that supports it.

+Note that threadpool itself is not thread-safe: don't use a single threadpool object across multiple threads.

 To use, just include `pool.hpp` and create an object of type `threadpool::pool`.